Optum/runiac/README.md

 ##### [AssumeRole](https://www.terraform.io/docs/providers/aws/index.html#assume-role)

-By convention Gaia will assume role into the `OrganizationAccountAccessRole` of the `ACCOUNT_ID` environment variable prior to executing any steps.
+By convention Terrascale will assume role into the `OrganizationAccountAccessRole` of the `ACCOUNT_ID` environment variable prior to executing any steps.
 However, sometimes there is value in explicitly defining terraform infrastructure for multiple accounts in the same repository, for example a subset of "Core" accounts all other accounts share.
 To support this, Bedrock container will use the `provider.assume_role.role_arn` value in the step's `provider.tf` where one can explicitly set which account the terraform will be executed in via the assume role arn.

 #### Provider (Azurerm)